Beat-YT/FortniteModding/Basics.md

 # Quick tutorial on how to mod older versions of Fortnite.

+7.10 is the best for modding in my opinion, as a lot of stuff works on it.

 ## 1. Download the UE4 build that the Fortnite version you want to mod uses.

 - (For Season 4 i recommend using 4.19 as custom maps work on it, and for 7.10, 4.21.)